Human Spaceflights

 Flight

 The cosmonauts had a rather busy time onboard the station.
-They replaced components of the attitude control system and life support system, installed a new caution and warning system, synchronised the station's clocks with those in the TsUP, added an 80 kg storage battery, and replaced air from tanks in Progress 8.
+They replaced components of the attitude control system and life support system, installed a new caution and warning system, synchronized the station's clocks with those in the TsUP, added an 80 kg storage battery, and replaced air from tanks in Progress 8.

 By April 15, 1980, the Progress tanker had been emptied of supplies, and the crew filled it with garbage and deorbited the craft April 25, 1980.
 Two days later, Progress 9 was launched, docking with the facility on April 29, 1980.
 The next day, the first-ever transfer of water between a tanker and a Salyut station was completed.
-Cargo transfers and refuelling operations were completed by May 12, 1980.
+Cargo transfers and refueling operations were completed by May 12, 1980.
 With this flight, the resupply of the Salyut was complete for the long-duration crew.

 Several scientific experiments were performed as biological cultivation tests, photography of the Earth surface, materials science Kristall or Splav-01 materials processing furnaces.
 Minor repair work was carried out by the crew and "Lotos" was carried out, an experiment involving using special moulds to make plastic items with a quick-setting material.
 Additional experiments involved production of polyurethane foam, exploring its utility in assembling structures in orbit.